 “This is because the location of traditional callipers (either in front or behind the fork crown/ legs) creates 'dirty' air," said Giant.
 "Opening up the fork crown area (by placing the disc-brake callipers down at the hub) means that the air hitting the new disc-brake calliper has already been disrupted by the leading edge of the tyre/wheel.
 This effect is further enhanced by an asymmetric fork that helps smooth out airflow over the calliper.”

 Like it or not, what the professionals ride has a massive influence on the road bike market.
 After all, that’s the main reason that sponsorship exists.
-When pro riders use a particular product others follow, and that’s why it’s so significant that the UCI is now permitting disc brake equipped road bikes in the peloton.
+When pro riders use a particular product others follow, and that’s why it’s so significant that the UCI allows disc brake equipped road bikes in the peloton.

 Pro teams were initially allowed to try out disc brakes in races towards the end of the 2015 season and after some ups and downs they're now permitted.